The-Young-Programmer/Neumorphic-Calculator/README.md

 Essentially, it's a new, minimal way to design with a soft, extruded plastic look.
 It's almost as if the interface has been vacuum-formed.

-check the link below to know more about Neumorphic 👇👇 https://www.justinmind.com/blog/neumorphism-ui/
+check the link below to know more about Neumorphic: https://www.justinmind.com/blog/neumorphism-ui/